|Tourists Luminous Basement Tour 1980|

 The Luminous Basement album despite, in my view anyway, being as strong as its predecessor failed to make any real dent in the album charts, and the band folded later that year amid tales of Peet Coombes’ failing health, managerial problems and the olde fave, musical differences.

 Annie Lennox and Dave Stewart, as we all know, went on to form the vastly more-lucrative, but infinitely less-loveable Eurythmics, leaving the other band members to drift into obscurity.
-I was saddened to learn, on recently, that Coombes had died back in 1997, following years of battling drug and alcohol addiction: hopefully not the loneliest man in the world.
+I was saddened to learn, that Coombes had died back in 1997, following years of battling drug and alcohol addiction: hopefully not the loneliest man in the world.